bwvoss/forms.js/README.md

   * **matcher**: A function to use with a custom matcher.
 Will be passed the current value of the field and should return true or false (see phone type example below).
   * **errorMessage**: A string to represent a custom error message to display to the user when the field is invalid.

+The scope parameter is a jQuery context which can either be a string representing the selector '#form' or a jQuery object $('form').
+If no scope is specified, it defaults to the document.

 ## Usage

 Download the forms.js file and add to the HTML form page.

-Initialize a new form object and pass in the config object: `form = new FormsJs.Form(config)`
+Initialize a new form object and pass in the config object and scope: `form = new FormsJs.Form(config, scope)`

 Call each of the following methods on the form object as necessary:

-* `populate()` - Populates the form with the default values from the config file.
+* `populate()` - Populates the form with the default values from the config file, within the given scope.
-* `isValid()` - Validates the form using the validations from the config and returns true or false.
+* `isValid()` - Validates the form within the given scope using the validations from the config and returns true or false.
-* `serialize()` - Returns an object with the field name and value of every element.
+* `serialize()` - Returns an object with the field name and value of every element within the given scope.
-* `errors()` - Returns an object with the field name and an array of error messages for each invalid field.
+* `errors()` - Returns an object with the field name and an array of error messages for each invalid field within the given scope.
 Returns an empty object if no errors exist.
-* `clear()` - Clears the form.
+* `clear()` - Clears the form within the given scope.

 ## Dependencies